NatADiff: Adversarial Boundary Guidance for Natural Adversarial Diffusion: Methodology

-Natural adversarial samples consistently exploit an over-reliance on contextual cues to shortcut classification.
+Natural adversarial samples frequently occur when classifiers over-rely on contextual cues to shortcut classification \citep{Hendrycks2021}.
 We incorporate this key observation into our proposed, diffusion-based natural adversarial sampling scheme--NatADiff (see Algorithm~\ref{alg:NatADiff}).
-NatADiff leverages adversarial boundary guidance to incorporate structural elements from the adversarial class.
-In addition, we use augmented classifier guidance and time-travel sampling to enhance attack transferability while preserving image fidelity.
+NatADiff leverages adversarial boundary guidance to incorporate features from the adversarial class.
+In addition, we use augmented classifier guidance and time-travel sampling to enhance attack transferability while preserving image quality.

 \textbf{Accounting for sample noise.} Classifier-guided diffusion specifically trains a classifier to predict the class label of a noisy sample $\boldsymbol{x}_t$.
 However, in \textit{adversarial} diffusion guidance, the victim model is typically an ``off-the-shelf'' classifier that was never trained on noisy samples.
 Directly passing $\boldsymbol{x}_t$ to this classifier will likely degrade classification accuracy, leading to inferior diffusion guidance.
-To address this, we take the same approach as \cite{Shen2024, FreeDoM_Yu2023, BlendedDiffusion_Avrahami2022, UniversalGuidance_Bansal2023} and instead pass the classifier the current estimate of $\boldsymbol{x}_0$ at time $t$:
+To address this, we take the same approach as \citep{FreeDoM_Yu2023, UniversalGuidance_Bansal2023, Shen2024} and use Tweedie's formula \citep{TweediesFormula_Efron2011} to pass the classifier the current estimate of $\boldsymbol{x}_0$ at time $t$:

-\textbf{Reducing adversarial gradient.} Perturbation-based adversarial attacks are sensitive to image transformations, with rotations, crops, and translations reducing the success rates of common attack algorithms \cite{Guo2018}.
-This can be leveraged to improve classifier-guided diffusion by applying differentiable image transforms to reduce the effect of the adversarial gradient \cite{Shen2024}.
-These transformations ``average out'' the adversarial signal, reducing the likelihood of generating constrained adversarial samples and improving image quality \cite{Shen2024}.
+\textbf{Reducing adversarial gradient.} Constrained adversarial attacks are sensitive to image transformations, with rotations, crops, and translations reducing the success rates of common attack algorithms \citep{Guo2018}.
+We leverage this by applying differentiable image transforms to reduce the effect of the adversarial gradient that points in the direction of constrained adversarial perturbations.
+We find that this increases the prevalence of visible adversarial features (see Appendix~\ref{apdx:Effect of classifier augmentations} for ablation study).
+These transformations are similar to the ones used by \cite{Shen2024} to perform training-free classifier-guided diffusion.
+The local adversarial signal is ``averaged out'', reducing the likelihood of generating constrained adversarial samples, and forcing the manifestation of features from the--in our case--adversarial class conditioning \citep{Shen2024}.